MeemsZee/SQLZOO/README.md

 Execute the self join shown and observe that b.stop gives all the places you can get to from Craiglockhart, without changing routes.
 Change the query so that it shows the services from Craiglockhart to London Road.

+SELECT a.company, a.num, a.stop, b.stop
+FROM route a JOIN route b ON
+  (a.company=b.company AND a.num=b.num)
+WHERE a.stop=53 and b.stop IN(SELECT stop FROM route JOIN stops ON route.stop=stops.id WHERE name='London Road');

+#### Question 6-

+The query shown is similar to the previous one, however by joining two copies of the stops table we can refer to stops by name rather than by number.
+Change the query so that the services between 'Craiglockhart' and 'London Road' are shown.
+If you are tired of these places try 'Fairmilehead' against 'Tollcross'